 Initial Concept Sketches

-Concept 2: Jira-integrated request form that streamlines communications, increases client engagement, and provides the BI team with detailed information at the outset of every new project.
+Concept 2: A Jira-integrated request form that streamlines communications, increases client engagement, and provides the BI team with detailed information at the outset of every new project.

-Ultimate Solution Wireframes
+Final Solution Wireframes

 - An optimized Jira workflow.